dangulo4/ReadMe-Generator/Develop/READMe.md

   - [Test](#Test)
   - [Questions](#Questions)
   ## Installation
-  * The following installations are required: The following installations are required: The following installations are required:  The following installations are required: npm install: A step by step series of examples that tell you how to get a development env running
+  * The following installations are required: The following installations are required: The following installations are required: The following installations are required: The following installations are required:  The following installations are required: npm install: A step by step series of examples that tell you how to get a development env running
   ## Usage
   * node index.js
   ## License